shashankkumar/CodeRunner/docs/DEVELOPERS.md

 Shortcomings :

-*   VmData and heap size can be inaccurate as kernel may allocate more memory than asked for making execution effecient.
+*   VmData and heap size can be inaccurate as kernel may allocate more memory than asked for making execution efficient.

 Currently MemoryUsed = max(64, MemoryUsage(cpid)) ie the MemoryUsed is reported as maximum of 64 or actual Memory Usage by the program.

-Measuirng time take by a program
+Measuring time take by a program
 ===
 There are two cases :